Is Tor Safe to Use in 2023? Only if You Do This…

 No, you are less likely to be hacked while using Tor.
-Instead, Tor protects you from hackers and snoopers by encrypting your web traffic.
+Instead, Tor encrypts your web traffic and protects you from hackers and snoopers.
 However, Tor’s vulnerabilities and accessing the dark web can increase the likelihood of being attacked.

 Yes, using Tor is 100% legal and safe.
 Tor is a legit web browser that is aimed at personal private communication.
 However, engaging in illegal activities using Tor can get you in trouble.
-Since the legislation around open-source software changes constantly, Tor may be blocked in some countries.
+Since the laws around open-source software change constantly, Tor may be blocked in some countries.
 An example is Venezuela.

 Is Tor a VPN?

 No, Tor is not a VPN.
-It is a decentralized network of relays that encrypts and bounces your web traffic to make you anonymous.
-A VPN uses its own server network to do so, giving you better anonymity, better speeds, and additional safety features.
+It is a decentralized network of relays that encrypts and bounces your web traffic to anonymize your browsing activity.
+It also provides dark web access.
+A Virtual Private Network uses its own VPN server base to do so, giving you better privacy, better speeds, and additional safety features.

 Has Tor had breaches in the past?

 Yes, Tor has experienced multiple breaches since it was launched.
 Many of these were due to its vulnerabilities, which were later patched by the project.
-Some notable breaches include the 2011 bad apple attack, Heartbleed bug, and Operation Onymous.
+Some notable breaches that managed to crack Tor’s security include the 2011 bad apple attack, Heartbleed bug, and Operation Onymous.